maldonmeehan/hello-world/README.md

 ## Setup/Installation Requirements
 * Clone the Git repository https://github.com/maldonmeehan/hello-world
 * Open my-first-webpage.html in a Web browser of your choice
-* Read the text and view the photos

 ## Known Bugs